ntlinh16/cloudal/examples/provision/README.md

 python provision_g5k.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml -k
 ```

 This `provision_g5k.py` script makes a reservation with the description in the provision config file: 3 nodes on cluster *ecotype*, 1 node on *dahu* and 2 nodes on *paravance* in 1 hour.
 These nodes are deployed with the `debian10-x64-big` environment.
-You can see all the supported OS enviroments from Grid5000 [here](https://www.grid5000.fr/w/Getting_Started#Deploying_nodes_with_Kadeploy).
+You can see all the supported OS environments from Grid5000 [here](https://www.grid5000.fr/w/Getting_Started#Deploying_nodes_with_Kadeploy).

 These provisioned nodes are kept alive after this script is terminated with `-k` option.
 You can connect to these nodes and install or set up your applications manually or you just need to give these nodes to _cloudal_ and it will configure them as your wish (see Example 2).

-Remember to delete the reservation to release the resoures after finishing your testing.
+Remember to delete the reservation to release the resources after finishing your testing.

 ## Example 2: Creating a Kubernetes cluster on G5K